stanfordnlp/stanza/_pages/performance.md

 - **Italian**: The Italian FBK dataset was licensed to us from [FBK](https://dh.fbk.eu/).
 Paccosi T. and Palmero Aprosio A.  KIND: an Italian Multi-Domain Dataset for Named Entity Recognition.
 LREC 2022

 - **Myanmar**: The Myanmar dataset is by special request from [UCSY](https://arxiv.org/ftp/arxiv/papers/1903/1903.04739.pdf).

+- **Swedish**: The [SUC3 dataset] has two versions, one with the entries shuffled and another using the original ordering of the data.
+We make the shuffled version the default in order to expand the coverage of the model.

 - **Vietnamese**: The Vietnamese VLSP dataset is available by [request from VLSP](https://vlsp.org.vn/vlsp2018/eval/ner).